 Workplace safety is of paramount importance, especially when it comes to working at height.
 Working in these conditions presents various hazards for workers to contend with that usually wouldn’t be a big issue at ground level.
 According to the HSE, there were 29 fatal injuries due to falls from height in 2021/22.

 Being aware of potential hazards and how to avoid them in the workplace is crucial for both employers and employees alike.
 In this blog post, we delve into the hazards associated with working at height and provide essential control measures to ensure the well-being of employees.

 What are the Hazards of Working at Height?

 Working at height poses various hazards that can lead to accidents and injuries.
 Examples of these hazards include falls, falling objects, structural collapses, unstable platforms and adverse weather conditions – just to name a few.

-Some of the most common hazards are actually minor things that you might not necessarily judge to be dangerous.
-Some of these are just part of everyday work while others are more obvious.
-However, identifying these threats is the first step in protecting yourself at work.
+Some of these hazards are minor things that you wouldn’t necessarily judge as being dangerous or are simply a part of everyday work.
+However, identifying these threats is essential to protecting yourself and other employees.

 Distance of Potential Falls

 It might seem simple, but the height at which you are working has a massive impact on the potential damage a fall can have.
 The higher up you are, the higher the likelihood of a fatality should a person or object fall from that distance.

 To prevent accidents from falling, ensure the workspace has safe working platforms.
 This can include guardrails and toe-boards.
 Stacking equipment and materials correctly should stop them from being knocked over.

 Fragile, sloped and flat roofs all bring with them certain threats.
 Often when work is being completed on roofs, it is because they are in need of repair or replacement.
 This does mean that working on them is very risky.
 Falling through or off roofs is a common accident.